The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Maintain academic continuity during the college season

-The four-year cycle is meant to encourage planning, budgeting, and transparency between athletic departments.
+The four-year cycle encourages planning, budgeting, and transparency inside athletic departments.

 When do teams usually travel?

-Although dates depend on each institution, most universities choose periods when the academic and competitive calendars are less demanding.
+Dates depend on each institution, but most programs choose periods when the academic and competitive calendars are less demanding.
 Common options include:

 - Summer break